probablykasper/my-bash-scripts/README.md

 - When running `d-c run`, it automatically adds the `--rm` argument
 - When running `d-c up`, it automatically runs `docker-compose down` afterwards.

+It also works with bash auto completion ([here's how to enable docker-compose completion](https://docs.docker.com/compose/completion/))

 ## render
 This will render [After Effects](https://www.adobe.com/products/aftereffects.html) projects, assuming you have After Effects installed in `/Applications/Adobe After Effects CC 2019` (Specifically, the `aerender` file needs to be in there).
 Running `render` shows the syntax:
 ```